ryandotsmith/l2met/readme.md

 measure="app.module.function"
 ```

-### Sample Metric
+### Lists

-Samples are useful for building metrics around time based functions.
+Lists are useful for building metrics around time based functions.
 For instance, the elapsed duration of a function call.
 Or you can measure the value of an in memory resource.

 Metrics Produced: